LCC-CIT/CS296N-BookInfo-Core-2/README.md

+This branch was copied from the same branch in the CS296N-BookInfo-Core repo and updated for Visual Studio 2017 and .NET Core 2.0. and the database was renamed to BookInfo2.
-A new proeject was created in Visual Studio 2017 using the ASP.NET Core Web Application, Empty, template.
+This project was originally created using Visual Studio 2015 with the ASP.NET Core Web Application, Empty, template and .NET Core 1.1.
-Book and Author models, Home and Book controllers, and views added.
+Book and Author models, Home and Book controllers, and views were added.

 ----